RafaelCassiano21/ansible-gns3-lab/README.md

 This repository provides a step-by-step guide to setting up a lab environment using GNS3 with Ansible for managing Cisco devices.
 The environment includes the installation of required packages, GNS3 setup, KVM/QEMU support, and Docker configuration, along with automation examples using Ansible.

-Important points:
+** ⭐ Important points:**

-- For confidential passwords, make sure to create variables and encrypt them;
+- *For confidential passwords, make sure to create variables and encrypt them;*
-- For a production environment, create environment variables.
-This example was applied to a lab and development environment;
+- *For a production environment, create environment variables.
+This example was applied to a lab and development environment;*
-- Environment tested with RHEL 9 and Fedora;
+- *Environment tested with RHEL 9 and Fedora;*
-- Depending on the environment, not all configurations may be necessary.
-We recommend adapting them as needed according to each scenario.
+- *Depending on the environment, not all configurations may be necessary.
+We recommend adapting them as needed according to each scenario.*

 ## 🔹 Table of Contents